 It also has a stretch-mesh side pocket where you can fit either your water bottle or the camera tripod.
 The bag can fit a DSLR such as Nikon D810 with its lenses attached to it as well as 2 or 3 extra lenses, laptops, and other small gadgets.
 You can also fit a 15-inch laptop on the dedicated laptop compartment.

 The camera bag has a bright interior, meaning you can see inside it even when visibility is low, this way you won’t be able to drop any essential items while searching for something else.
 There is the customizable camera zone that includes a padded and adjustable interior to adjust to your preference, a full-access zippered opening, and the bright grey interior offers high visibility.

 The side access, as well as the quick strap removal, can help you access your items quickly on the move.
 It weighs around 3.96 lbs, which makes it easy to carry around in your travels.
 You can also loop it around your on-wheel suitcases with the help of the straps because of its weight and size.

 The bag can fit a laptop of 15 inches, and its internal dimensions are 11.42 x 6.10 x 10.83 inches.
 The camera compartment has the same dimensions as the bag’s interior dimensions.
-The bag can easily fit on the overhead compartment of the plane and if you’re creative enough, might be able to fit it under the seat.
-If you are looking for an all rounder bag that attends to all your needs as a photographer in some way or another, then the LoweproFast pack 250 AW II Backpack is the best choice possible.
+The bag can easily fit in the overhead compartment of the plane and if you’re creative enough, you might be able to fit it under the seat.
+If you are looking for an all-rounder bag that attends to all your needs as a photographer in some way or another, then the LoweproFast pack 250 AW II Backpack is the best choice possible.

 2. Endurax Extra Large Camera Backpack